 In Hong Kong and Singapore, THE CONTENTS OF THIS DOCUMENT HAVE NOT BEEN REVIEWED OR ENDORSED BY ANY REGULATORY AUTHORITY IN HONG KONG OR SINGAPORE.
-HSBC Private Banking is a division of Hongkong and Shanghai Banking Corporation Limited.
+HSBC Private Bank is a division of Hongkong and Shanghai Banking Corporation Limited.
 In Hong Kong, this document has been distributed by The Hongkong and Shanghai Banking Corporation Limited in the conduct of its Hong Kong regulated business.
 In Singapore, the document is distributed by the Singapore Branch of The Hongkong and Shanghai Banking Corporation Limited.
-Both Hongkong and Shanghai Banking Corporation Limited are part of the HSBC Group.
+Both Hongkong and Shanghai Banking Corporation Limited and Singapore Branch of Hongkong and Shanghai Banking Corporation Limited are part of the HSBC Group.
 This document is not intended for and must not be distributed to retail investors in Hong Kong and Singapore.
 The recipient(s) should qualify as professional investor(s) as defined under the Securities and Futures Ordinance in Hong Kong or accredited investor(s) or institutional investor(s) or other relevant person(s) as defined under the Securities and Futures Act in Singapore.
 Please contact a representative of The Hong Kong and Shanghai Banking Corporation Limited or the Singapore Branch of The Hong Kong and Shanghai Banking Corporation Limited respectively in respect of any matters arising from, or in connection with this report.